wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 1.bluetooth（could be used like original）From IntelBluetoothFirmware @zxystd

-2.wifi （need to use propertree injeck your own ssid and password） From itlwm @zxystd
+2.wifi （need to use propertree([click to download](https://github.com/ske1996/matebook-13-2019-oc-efi/raw/master/ProperTree.zip) ) to inject your own ssid and password） From itlwm @zxystd

 3.sleep-wakeup works well